Keanoski/CS2-Highlight-Automator-for-OBS-GUI/README.md

 * **OBS Integration:** Connects to OBS via the WebSocket plugin to automatically start and stop recording for each highlight.
 * **Detailed Information:** Extracts round number, total damage dealt, and weapons used for each highlight.

-##  Getting Started

-Follow these instructions to get the application running on your local machine.

 ### Prerequisites

-* Windows 10 or later
 * [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 * [OBS Studio](https://obsproject.com/)
 * [OBS-Websocket Plugin](https://github.com/obsproject/obs-websocket/releases) (usually included with recent versions of OBS Studio)